mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

   ![](project-comps-added-scripts.png)

-  This is how the components look like when published.
-They show a default icon since we have not added any icons yet.
-Also note that although they are generated from scripts of different languages, the published components are language agnostic and the three components look the same:
+  This is how the components look like when published (default icon).
+Note that although they are generated from scripts of different languages, the published components are language agnostic and the three components look the same:

   ![](project-comps-published-script.png)